-5A.5 (1) The Instrument contemplates delivery to all investors of an ETF facts document in accordance with the requirements in securities legislation.
+- 5A.5 (1) The Instrument contemplates delivery to all investors of an ETF facts document in accordance with the requirements in securities legislation.
 It does not require the delivery of the prospectus, or any other documents incorporated by reference into the prospectus, unless requested.
-ETFs or dealers may also provide purchasers with any of the other disclosure documents incorporated by reference into the prospectus.

-(2) For delivery of the ETF facts document, subsection 3C.3(1) of the Instrument permits an ETF facts document to be combined with certain other materials or documents.
-With the exception of a general front cover, a table of contents or a trade confirmation, subsection 3C.3(4) requires the ETF facts document to be located as the first item in the package of documents or materials.

-(3) Nothing in the Instrument prevents an ETF facts document from being prepared in other languages, provided that these documents are delivered or sent in addition to any disclosure document filed and required to be delivered in accordance with the Instrument.
-We would consider such documents to be sales communications.

-(4) The Instrument and related forms contain no restrictions on the delivery of non-educational material such as promotional brochures with the prospectus.
+ETFs or dealers may also provide purchasers with any of the other disclosure documents incorporated by reference into the prospectus. - (2) For delivery of the ETF facts document, subsection 3C.3(1) of the Instrument permits an ETF facts document to be combined with certain other materials or documents.
+With the exception of a general front cover, a table of contents or a trade confirmation, subsection 3C.3(4) requires the ETF facts document to be located as the first item in the package of documents or materials. - (3) Nothing in the Instrument prevents an ETF facts document from being prepared in other languages, provided that these documents are delivered or sent in addition to any disclosure document filed and required to be delivered in accordance with the Instrument.
+We would consider such documents to be sales communications. - (4) The Instrument and related forms contain no restrictions on the delivery of non-educational material such as promotional brochures with the prospectus.
 This type of material may, therefore, be delivered with, but cannot be included within, or attached to, the prospectus.
 The Instrument does not permit the binding of educational and non-educational material with the ETF facts document.
 The intention of the Instrument is not to unreasonably encumber the ETF facts document with additional documents.

+PART 5B EXEMPTIVE RELIEF TO FILE PROSPECTUS PREPARED IN ACCORDANCE WITH FORM 81-101F1

+Previous Form Exemptions

+5B.1 A mutual fund granted an exemption to file a simplified prospectus prepared in accordance with Form 81-101F1 and an annual information form prepared in accordance with Form 81-101F2 in lieu of a prospectus prepared in accordance with Form 41-101F2, may comply with such an exemption after January 5, 2022 by filing a simplified prospectus in accordance with Form 81-101F1.